MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/configure-a-client-binding-for-the-sap-system.md

 ---
 description: "Learn more about: Configure a client binding for the SAP system"
-title: "Configure a client binding for the SAP system | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Configure a client binding for the SAP system" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "proxy programming, creating a proxy"
-  - "creating a proxy"
-  - "how to, create a proxy"
-ms.assetid: bceef132-29ff-4207-a37d-bf94fab484dd
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Configure a client binding for the SAP system
 After you have generated the WCF client class, you can create a WCF client (instance) and invoke its methods to consume the [!INCLUDE[adaptersap](../../includes/adaptersap-md.md)].
 For information about how to generate the WCF client class and helper code for operations that the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] exposes, see [Generate a WCF client or a WCF service contract for SAP solution artifacts](../../adapters-and-accelerators/adapter-sap/generate-a-wcf-client-or-a-wcf-service-contract-for-sap-solution-artifacts.md).